xarray-contrib/xarray.dev/src/posts/season-grouping/index.md

 ## Limitations

 1. `SeasonGrouper` does not support the `drop_incomplete` option yet.
-This would be a great contribution.
+This would be a great contribution ([issue](https://github.com/pydata/xarray/issues/10426)).
 2. `SeasonResampler` does not support overlapping seasons.
 This seems much harder to solve.
+3. Rechunking to a seasonal frequency with `SeasonResampler`` is not supported yet.
+This would also be a great contribution ([issue](https://github.com/pydata/xarray/issues/10425)).
+Such rechunking is a remarkably useful technique in making climatology calculations much more parallel-friendly.
+For example: `ds.chunk(time=TimeResampler("10YS"))` rechunks so that 10 years of data is contained in a single chunk.
+See these two Pangeo discourse forum posts ([1](https://discourse.pangeo.io/t/xarray-memoryerror-with-groupby-workloads/4273/9), [2](https://discourse.pangeo.io/t/best-practice-advice-on-parallel-processing-a-suite-of-zarr-files-with-dask-and-xarray/5201/9)) for applications of this technique.

 ## Summary